-Without a doubt, one of my very favorite places in New York is the Conservatory Garden in Central Park.
+Without a doubt, one of my very favorite places in New York is Central Park’s Conservatory Garden.

-This was my first time visiting this garden, and I wasn’t in much of a hurry to do so as I mistakenly thought it would be yet another formal garden filled with the predictable evergreens, fountains and acres of lawn.
-Pretty, but probably not the most inspiring.
+This was my first time visiting this garden, and I’ll admit I mistakenly thought it would be yet one more formal garden filled with the predictable evergreens, fountains and acres of lawn (pretty, but probably not the most inspiring.)

-It seemed that everywhere I turned, there was one example after another illustrating the concepts I’ve written about in my latest book, Refresh Your Garden Design with Color, Texture and Form.
+Everywhere I looked, there was one example after another illustrating the concepts I’ve written about in my latest book, Refresh Your Garden Design with Color, Texture and Form.

-One of my favorite things to see was unusual colors being used in the garden.
-It’s easy to use blue, purple, chartreuse and green.
-But ochre, butterscotch and salmon are a whole other game…
+I particularly enjoyed seeing the use of unusual colors in the garden.
+It’s fairly easy to incorporate blue, purple, chartreuse and green.
+But using the colors ochre, butterscotch and salmon are significantly trickier!

 Shape and Form

-In fact, I noticed similar combinations in the Heather Garden and Madison Square Garden (that she also designed.)
-Don’t you love discovering a designer’s secrets?
-I just wish I could grow Astilbe here (alas, it’s just too thirsty for my climate).
+In fact, I noticed similar combinations in the Heather Garden and Madison Square Garden (which she also designed.)

-Another knock-out combination mixes the feathery, snake-like flowers of the Bugbane (Actaea simplex) with the globular flowers of the Allium.
+Another knock-out combination results from the feathery, snake-like flowers of the Bugbane (actaea simplex) with the dried allium.